technomancy/emacs-starter-kit/README.markdown

 available since dependencies are handled automatically, and the burden to update them is removed from the user.

-See TODO for a list of libraries that are pending submission to ELPA.
+See starter-kit-elpa.el for a list of libraries that are pending submission to ELPA.

 ## Contributing